-Bronze award.
-For the first time, ERGO in Latvia participated in a Sustainability Index initiative and received a Sustainability Index Bronze Award.
+Silver category rating.
+ERGO in Latvia for the second year participated in the Sustainability Index Initiative and was awarded the Silver Rating.
 The initiative was organised by the Institute of Corporate Social Responsibility and Sustainability, the Employers Confederation of Latvia and Free Trade Union Confederation of Latvia.